Zetier/Texas-Cyber-Summit-2023-Talks/Hardware_Hacking_on_a_Budget:_Reverse_Engineering_Hardware_Tools/FTDI_Boards/README.md

 ### Step 7

 Now find a uart header on hardware.
 This is fairly simple as you are looking for 2,3,or 4 holes/pads on an electronic.
 Here is a link on how to find a UART and if unlocked, get a shell.
 You may need a few dupont wires for this part or you can use whatever wire or cables you have around the house.
+Common devices with unlocked UART's are Routers, video cameras, home entertainment system... almost anything IOT.
+And bluetooth.
 Dupont wires: https://www.amazon.com/ELEGOO-Breadbord-Jumper-Wires/dp/B0B2W22XHB
 Youtube: https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjHuOqfjoCBAxXBlGoFHYlgCDwQz40FegQIDRAz&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DZmZuKA-Rst0&usg=AOvVaw0cxxeIhTwcsS4VcE5sFbwF&opi=89978449